nischayn22/mobINCI/Readme.txt

-yet to be linked together
+rhodes is currently in my rhohub account some security issues in php files are to be inserted